 Radish

 • Finely chop garlic. • In a medium saucepan, heat half the butter with a dash of olive oil over medium heat.
-Cook half the garlic until fragrant, 1-2 minutes. • Add basmati rice, water (for the rice) and a pinch of salt, stir, then bring to the boil.
-Reduce heat to low and cover with a lid. • Cook for 10 minutes, then remove from heat and keep covered until rice is tender and water is absorbed, 10 minutes.
+Cook half the garlic until fragrant, 1-2 minutes. • Add jasmine rice, water (for the rice) and a pinch of salt, stir, then bring to the boil.
+Reduce heat to low and cover with a lid. • Cook for 12 minutes, then remove from heat and keep covered until rice is tender and water is absorbed, 10-15 minutes.
+TIP: The rice will finish cooking in its own steam so don't peek!

 • Meanwhile, thinly slice onion. • In a small bowl, combine the vinegar and a generous pinch of salt and sugar.
 Scrunch onion in your hands, then add to pickling liquid with just enough water to cover the onion.
 Set aside.

 • Heat a large frying pan over medium-high heat.
 Toast pumpkin seeds, tossing, until golden, 3-4 minutes.
 Transfer to a bowl.
 Set aside. • Finely chop radish, cucumber and coriander. • In a medium bowl, add radish, cucumber, coriander and a drizzle of olive oil, then season with salt and pepper.
 Toss to combine and set aside. • Roughly chop baby leaves.
-Drain and rinse chickpeas.
+Drain and rinse cannellini beans.

 • Return the frying pan to medium-high heat with a drizzle of olive oil.
-When oil is hot, cook chickpeas, tossing occasionally, until golden, 2-3 minutes. • SPICY!
+When oil is hot, cook cannellini beans, tossing occasionally, until golden, 2-3 minutes. • SPICY!
 The spice blend is hot, use less if you're sensitive to heat.
 Add Mexican Fiesta spice blend, tomato paste, the remaining garlic and remaining butter and cook until fragrant, 1 minute. • Add water (for the sauce) and simmer until thickened, 2-3 minutes.

-• Using a potato masher or fork, lightly mash chickpeas until some of them have broken up and sauce has thickened.
+• Using a potato masher or fork, lightly mash cannellini beans until some of them have broken up and sauce has thickened.
 Season to taste.
+TIP: Add a splash more water if the mixture looks too thick.